University of Texas tower shooting: Margaret and Kathleen Whitman

-At 6:45 p.m. on July 31, 1966, Whitman sat at his typewriter and began composing the first of his two suicide notes in which he outlined his intentions to murder his wife and mother prior to committing his act of mass murder at the University of Texas.
+At 6:45 p.m. on July 31, 1966, Whitman sat at his typewriter and began composing the first of his two suicide notes, in which he outlined his intentions to murder his wife and mother prior to committing his act of mass murder at the University of Texas.
 Midway through composing this note, he was interrupted by two friends named Larry and Elaine Fuess.
-Both later remarked Whitman seemed "particularly relieved about something—you know, as if he's solved a problem" and that on two occasions throughout the evening, Whitman remarked: "It's a shame that [Kathleen] should have to work all day and them come home to..."
+Both later remarked Whitman seemed "particularly relieved about something—you know, as if he's solved a problem" and that on two occasions throughout the evening, Whitman remarked: "It's a shame that [Kathleen] should have to work all day and then come home to..."
 In both instances, Whitman neither finished his sentence nor elaborated further.
-The trio conversed for a few hours before the Fuesses left in order that Whitman could drive his wife home from her part-time job as a switchboard operator.
+The trio conversed for a few hours before the Fuesses left so that Whitman could drive his wife home from her part-time job as a switchboard operator.
 Kathleen Whitman is believed to have immediately retired to bed.

-Shortly after midnight (at approximately 12:30 a.m.), Whitman drove to his mother's Guadalupe Street apartment and stabbed her to death before placing her body upon her bed and covering her with sheets.
+Shortly after midnight (at approximately 12:30 a.m.), Whitman drove to his mother's Guadalupe Street apartment and stabbed her to death with a bayonet before placing her body upon her bed and covering her with sheets.
 He then penned the second of his two suicide notes upon a yellow legal pad, which he left beside her bed.
-He then returned home and, at approximately 3:00 a.m., repeatedly stabbed his wife through the heart as she lay asleep in the marital bed before—in a largely illegible hand—finishing composing his first suicide note.
+He then returned home and, at approximately 3:00 a.m., repeatedly stabbed his wife through the heart as she lay asleep in their bed before—in largely illegible handwriting—finishing composing his first suicide note.
 In both suicide notes, he professed his love for both his wife and mother, saying he had killed them to spare them humiliation and—in his mother's case—to alleviate her suffering.
 He also outlined the "intense hatred" he felt for his father because of the physical and emotional abuse his father had inflicted upon his mother throughout their marriage, describing this hatred as "beyond description".